 Healthcare: Time since last blood test

-Let's take a look at the Customer Service use case.
+Let's take a look at the customer service use case.

 Marketing is interested in targeting customers who purchase frequently but only has a table with all orders to start with.

-They want to know a few things:
+They want to answer a few key questions:

 .

-the table by Customer Name
+Drag the Customer Name

 .

-column to day:
+column to GROUPINGS

 :